 'Families & Dogs welcome' holiday cottage in Glenelg

 The cottage is at the end of a private track (no passing traffic, bar an occasional tractor) so only folk on foot.
 The large enclosed garden is safe and secure for any dog/s or younger children.
-The cottage is secluded yet only a few minute's walk from the village shop and atmospheric Glenelg Inn.
+The cottage is secluded yet only a few minute's walk from the superb village shop (bought in 2022 by regular BC visitors!) and the wonderfully atmospheric Glenelg Inn.

 Coming to Barracks Cottage offers an arrival that few destinations can match!
-Driving to Glenelg means traversing Mam Ratagan which, at 1,100+ feet, is one of the highest mountain passes in the UK!
+Driving to Glenelg involves traversing Mam Ratagan which, at 1,100+ feet, is one of the highest mountain passes in the UK!
 Care is required to negotiate the mostly single track road involving many hairpin bends.
-Make sure you stop at the top to view the magnificent vista, including the majestic Five Sisters of Kintail mountain range.
+Make sure you stop at the top to view the magnificent vista - including the majestic Five Sisters of Kintail mountain range.

-For walking, trekking and mountaineering, Glenelg offers proximity to the best ranges available.
+For walking, trekking and mountaineering, Glenelg offers proximity to some of the best mountain ranges available.
 The immediate locality offers many wonderful low level and coastal walks.
-Also accessible are the smouldering peaks of The Cuillins, the Shiel Ridges, Glen Affric and Torridon whilst, to the south, lies genuine wilderness on the remote peninsula of Knoydart.
+Also accessible are the smouldering peaks of The Cuillins, the Shiel Ridges, Glen Affric and Torridon.
+Whilst to the south, lies genuine wilderness on the remote peninsula of Knoydart.